-The Construction industry has been infamous for inconsistent payment methods and procedures that have affected the construction industry severely.
-Not only small scale contractors suffer losses frequently due to inefficient or ill-suited billing practices, but major contractors and even construction companies have taken several blows to their economy due to disorganized payment procedures such as allowing payments, expensive overheads, and reliance on credit.
+The construction industry has been infamous for inconsistent payment methods and procedures that have severely affected it.
+Not only do small-scale contractors suffer losses frequently due to inefficient or ill-suited billing practices, but major contractors and even construction companies have taken several blows to their economy due to disorganized payment procedures such as allowing payments, expensive overheads, and reliance on credit.

 Proper billing procedures and practices must be adopted to ensure accurate, fast, and transparent payments to tackle these efficiently and effectively so that the construction contractor or company can grow evenly.